ItsLJcool/codename-website/wiki/v1/modding/index.md

    │  ├─ 📂 characters/                       # Contains your Character Spritesheet `.png` and `.xml` Animation.
    │  ├─ 📂 game/                             # Stuff usually found for global PlayState graphics.
    │  ├─ 📂 icons/                            # Where your Character's icons will be located.
-   │  └─ 📂 stages/                           # Images of your stage cna go here, but it's not required.
+   │  └─ 📂 stages/                           # Images of your stage can go here, but it's not required.
    ├─ 📂 languages/                           # Custom Languages support for your mod!
    │  └─ 📂 en/                               # The language you want to edit / create
    │     ├─ 📄 config.ini